botoseis/BotoSeis/README.md

 BotoSeis is an open-source seismic data processing software developed to run in a simple and flexible interactive environment the Seismic Unix programs.

 BotoSeis is an interactive user-friendly interface to create and manage projects, lines and flowcharts for seismic data processing.
 It is also possible to add new SU programs or to edit any already included programs in an interactive mode, without knowledge of  any programming language.
-BotoSeis project, created by Professor German Garabito, was started at UFPA - Universidade Federal do Pará, Belém-Brasil, and is currently updated at UFRN - Universidade Federal do Rio Grande do Norte, Natal-Brasil.
+BotoSeis project, created by German Garabito, was started at UFPA-Belém and is currently updated at UFRN-Natal.
 The main contributors to this project are Williams Lima and Gabriel Almeida.

 The BotoSeis project also aims to develop interactive tools for data visualization, velocity analysis, f-k filtering, muting and others.
 Currently, two programs have already been developed, the botoView for data visualization and botoVelan for velocity analysis.
 Create and manage projects, lines, and flows: